interTwin-eu/itwinai/docs/explain_workflows.rst

     :scale: 12%
     :align: center

-An example of this is shown in the diagram :ref:`DataAdapt Example` :ref:`adaptexample`.
+An example of this is shown in the diagram below.
 In this case, the DataAdapt component receives three inputs.
 The user defines the component's policy, which describes what the output will look like.
 In this example, the user decides that `input_arg0` is not needed.